Purtee20/data-warehouse-food-delivery/README.md

-# Data Warehouse & Business Intelligence for Food Delivery Data Analysis:
+# Business Intelligence for Food Delivery Data Analysis:
 An end-to-end Data Warehouse solution for a food delivery business using **SQL**, **Python**, and **Power BI**.
 Designed to extract insights on delivery performance, customer behavior, and regional trends.

 ## 📦 Project Components: